digital-asset/docs.daml.com/docs/2.7.0/docs/high-level-intro.rst

 What Is a Multi-Party Application?
 **********************************

 A multi-party application is one in which data, and the rules and workflows that govern the data, are shared between two or more parties without any party having to give up sovereignty or any single party (including the application provider) being able to control or override the agreed rules of the system.
 A party could be a company, a department within a company, an organization, an individual, or a person.
-The specific definition of a party will be unique to the application and the domain of that application.
+The specific definition of a party will be unique to the application.

 A well-designed multi-party application provides several benefits:
  - a clean, consistent view of all data managed by the application across all parties